Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Method

-To develop more effective neural networks for USCT FWI, we have created a USCT dataset featuring anatomically realistic phantoms and corresponding wavefields simulated using parameters from an actual USCT system.
+The success of deep learning models for medical imaging hinges on access to large amounts of realistic training data.
+Unlike CT or MRI, conventional ultrasound lacks standardized tomographic anatomy image databases, and although UT offers a promising solution, limited system deployment and inefficient solvers make large-scale human organ dataset acquisition impractical.
+To address this challenge, we developed an innovative Real2Sim strategy that combines cross-modality clinical images with a foundation generative model to produce anatomically and physically realistic UT phantoms (Fig.~\ref{fig:fig2}a) and corresponding wavefields simulated using parameters from an actual UT system (Fig.~\ref{fig:fig1}a).
 Our dataset comprises 22,047 digital human organ phantoms, including 7,520 breasts, 7,526 arms and 7,001 legs.
 For each phantom, we simulate wavefields from 64 different sources at 8 different frequencies, resulting in a total of 11,288,064 input-output data pairs.
-Our dataset is released at \url{https://open-waves-usct.github.io/.}
+Our dataset is released at \url{https://ai4scientificimaging.org/OpenWaves}